 Identity Management System (IDMS)

-Identity management system comprised of one or more systems or applications that manages the identity verification, validation, and issuance process.
+A system comprising one or more systems or applications that manages the identity verification, validation, and issuance process.

-The process of making a person’s identity known to the PIV system, associating a unique identifier with that identity, and collecting and recording the person’s relevant attributes into the system.
+The process of making a person’s identity known to the PIV system, associating a unique identifier with that identity, and collecting and recording the person’s relevant attributes in the system.

 The process of confirming or denying that a claimed identity is correct by comparing the credentials (something you know, something you have, something you are) of a person requesting access with those previously proven and stored in the PIV credential or system and associated with the identity being claimed.